Edmunds' SUV Buying Guide

 When considering cargo space, cubic footage is not a definitive measurement, although it's a good ballpark figure.
 You'll also want to see how easy it is to load cargo (is the rear bumper too high?) and how flush the rear seats fold into the floor for maximum space.
 That said, even some compact and midsize SUVs offer space that rivals a small pickup truck's bed, so there's no shortage of utility if you look in the right places.

-SUV Infotainment
+SUV infotainment

 Automakers often use infotainment systems to distinguish their models from the competition, and SUVs are no different.
 When other capabilities are so closely matched, sometimes it's the ease — or frustration — of using an infotainment system that gives an SUV an edge with buyers.
-Here you want to look for 7- or 8-inch touchscreen displays, or even larger; some large luxury SUVs offer 10-plus-inch displays.
+Here you want to look for 7- or 8-inch touchscreen displays, or even larger; many large luxury SUVs offer 10-plus-inch displays.
 Nearly all SUVs today offer Apple CarPlay and Android Auto smartphone connectivity, and many offer rear-seat USB charging ports or ports that can both charge and pass data (music files, for example) to the main entertainment system.

 Some SUVs still offer rear entertainment systems that typically include an overhead display or dual displays mounted on the back of the front seats.
 More advanced systems also provide an HDMI input for connecting a separate video source, such as a portable player or tablet.